 The meta description is not found in the blog post, but in a different place that is equally important.

-The title, URL and meta description are configured together to try to attract the user and that he click on the link to read the full publication on the blog website, so you should also think about what and how to write these parts of the result of your article of the search engines.
+The title, URL and meta description are configured together to try to attract the user so that he click on the link to read the full publication on the blog website, so you should also think about what and how to write these parts of your article for the search engines.

 3) Featured image

 The featured image is usually at the top of a blog post and is another element that helps attract readers.
-The image should reflect what the article is about, motivate the reader and provoke it to continue on the blog.
+The image should reflect what the article is about, motivate the reader and attract him to continue on the blog.